microsoft/vscode-docs/docs/extensions/example-word-count.md

 ## Publishing your Extension

-Read about how to [Share an Extension](/docs/tools/vscecli.md).
+Read about how to [Share an Extension](/docs/extensions/publish-extension.md).

 ## Next Steps

 Read on to find out about:

-* [Yo Code](/docs/tools/yocode.md) - learn about other options in Yo Code
+* [Extension Generator](/docs/extensions/yocode.md) - Learn about other options in the Yo Code extension generator.
-* [Extension API](/docs/extensionAPI/overview.md) - Get an overview of the Extension API
+* [Extension API](/docs/extensionAPI/overview.md) - Get an overview of the Extension API.
-* [Publishing Tool](/docs/tools/vscecli.md) - Learn how to publish an extension to the public Marketplace
+* [Publishing Tool](/docs/extensions/publish-extension.md) - Learn how to publish an extension to the public Marketplace.
-* [Editor API](/docs/extensionAPI/vscode-api.md#window) - Learn more about Text Documents, Text Editors and editing text
+* [Editor API](/docs/extensionAPI/vscode-api.md#window) - Learn more about Text Documents, Text Editors and editing text.